timescale/docs/mst/replicas-cli.md

 # Read-only Replica with Aiven Client

 Read-only replicas provide a great way to reduce the load on the primary server by enabling read-only queries to be performed against the replica.
-It’s also a good way to optimise query response times across different geographical locations because the replica can be placed in different regions or even different cloud providers.
+It is also a good way to optimise query response times across different geographical locations because the replica can be placed in different regions or even different cloud providers.